gaurisharan/insights-local-ai/README.md

 # Insights AI: Local LLM SQL Assistant

 ## Overview
 Insights AI is a local Streamlit application that leverages a fine-tuned LLM (via LM Studio) and PostgreSQL to translate natural-language problem statements into safe, efficient SQL queries.
-It follows RAG (Retrieval-Augmented Generation) best practices and system-prompting principles to ensure accuracy and performance.
+It follows core system-prompting principles to ensure accuracy and performance. it also has the option to dsiplay Plotly-based graphs and plots as and when needed.

 ## Key Features